 This is the painting process of any of my paintings.

-My favourite subject to paint is the ocean and in order to captured its fluid transparent nature my painting medium is not a conventional one.
-Normally used as a sealeant or as a final coat, resin (the medium that I paint with) presents itself in a 2 parts completely transparent formula liquids with a honey like level of viscosity that have to be throughly mixed together.
+My favorite subject to paint is the ocean and in order to capture its fluid transparent nature my painting medium is not a conventional one.
+Normally used as a final coat, resin (the medium that I paint with) presents itself in a 2 parts completely transparent formula liquids with a honey like level of viscosity that have to be thoroughly mixed together.
 To that I add the pigments and create my “paint”.

-All paintings have 1 basecoat, 1 professional spray paint coat and several separate high-quality layers of resin.
-In order to tint the resin, I used Japanese dry pigments, alcohol inks, and professional resin dyes and pastes.
+All paintings have 1 basecoat, 1 professional spray or acrylic paint coat and several separate high-quality layers of resin.
+In order to tint the resin, I used Japanese dry pigments, inks, and professional resin dyes and pastes.

-For every single layer of resin, I have to wait 24 hours to cure before proceeding with the next step: sanding.
-Every single layer is sanded with 4 different grades of sandpaper and air-pressure cleaned and sterilized with alcohol.
+For every single layer of the painting I have to wait 24 hours to dry and harden before proceeding with the next step: sanding.
+Every single layer is sanded with 4 different grits of sandpaper and air-pressure cleaned and sterilized with alcohol.

 I do not use brushes or palette knives, my painting tools are a bit unconventional: my brushes are my hands, blow torches, heat guns, spatulas, gravity, cold and warm air, fire.

-Regardless the place or sensation that triggers me to paint, I always seek and aim for same thing: I want the viewer to feel warmth, solace, calm, inner peace, I want them to feel the warm waters touching their feet and that turquoise-teal-gold perfect color ratio fill their hungry for beauty eyes and soul.
+Regardless the place or sensation that triggers me to paint, I always seek and aim for same thing: I want YOU to feel warmth, solace, calm, inner peace.
+I want YOU to feel the warm waters touching your feet and that turquoise-teal-gold perfect color ratio fill your hungry for beauty eyes and soul.

-So if you love the ocean, walks on a breezy beach or you can describe yourself as an ocean lover, my art can and will bring you joy and closer to that salty sunny beach of your dreams.
+So… if you love the ocean and walks on a breezy beach, my art can and will bring you joy and take you closer to that salty sunny beach of your dreams.